discord-tickets/bot/README.md

 ## Sponsors

-Does your community or company use DiscordTickets?
+Does your community or company use Discord Tickets?
 Sponsor the project to get your logo shown here.

 ### Donate